marionbarker/loopdocs/docs/browser/bb-update.md

 ### Select a Previous Build

-First open the *TestFlight* app on your phone and select the *Loop* app.
+First, open the *TestFlight* app on your phone and select the *Loop* app.

 Near the bottom of the screen is a row labeled previous builds.

 * Tap on the previous builds row
 * The available builds are grouped by app version number, choose your desired version
-* Typically you choose the most recent build for that version and click Install and then Open after installation completes
+* Typically you choose the most recent build for that version, click Install, and then Open after installation completes
 * All your settings should remain

 The following graphic shows the view seen in the *TestFlight* app on the phone.
 By adding test details (as explained in the previous section), the desired build is clear.
 For most people - they will just use the most recent build.
 This procedure is useful for those who build often or who support multiple family members.